WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 01 August 2024

-Because these issues lie at the heart of moral and political philosophy, readers will also obtain a broad appreciation of these disciplines and its leading theorists, including Mill, Kant, Rawls, Sandel, Nozick, Rorty, and many others.
-Written in concise, jargon-free language, this book presents a high-relief map of the philosophical foundations of the human rights idea at a time of mushrooming illiberal challenges to it.
+Can these three premises be justified?
+Is the human equality claim, for example, rationally supportable, or is it no less faith-based than hierarchical doctrines like caste?
+This book explores the case for these foundational claims along with other philosophical controversies pertaining to human rights.
+Because these issues lie at the heart of moral and political philosophy, readers will also obtain a broad appreciation of these disciplines and their leading theorists, including Mill, Kant, Rawls, Sandel, Nozick, Rorty, and many others.
+Written in concise, jargon-free language, this book presents a high-relief map of the philosophical issues surrounding human rights.

 By: